[Part 1] How are Kenyan mobile apps doing?

 It looks like news apps users don’t like leaving reviews, though.
 Only The Star and Mpasho had a significant number of reviews on their pages.
 The rest had one or two reviews at best.
 I saw one (I won’t say which one it is) that had two reviews and they were both from the development team :-) Are the users who downloaded these apps actually using them?
 Only if I could get more data…

 Seeing how long this post is becoming I have decided to break it into two parts.
-I will have the second part out next week.
+You can read the second part by following the link provided below.